Tesla just became the most valuable carmaker in America

 It's another milestone for Tesla (TSLA), which passed Ford (F), valued at about $45 billion, last week.
 And Tesla is inching closer to Japan's Honda (HMC), which has a market value of about $54 billion.
 Toyota, the most valuable car company in the world, is three times as big.

 Tesla loses money, and it sells a small fraction of the cars of its much older competitors.
-Tesla sold about 25,000 of its Model S and Model X cars in the first three months of the year, compared with 690,000 cars and trucks for GM and 617,000 for Ford.
+Tesla sold about 25,000 of its Model S and Model X cars in the first three months of the year, compared with 690,000 cars and trucks for GM and 617,000 for Ford in the United States alone.

 Rebecca Lindland, executive analyst at Kelley Blue Book, says Tesla is being treated differently than other carmakers.
 "They're classified as a tech company," she told CNNMoney, "so they're not really held to the same standards."